 You can find more ideas in the Information Literacy Toolkit.
 Case study: Assign students a case study to problem solve on their own or in groups.
 Use the debrief from the case to discuss the research process and core concepts rather than introducing them before the activity.
-Learning Outcome: Students will be able to evaluate websites for authority.
-Activity: In five minutes, find two authoritative websites on adopting a vegan diet.
 Active Learning - Library Instructors' Toolkit - LibGuides at Northwestern University.
 Try adding one or two activities like these in to your session.

 If you've got lessons plans, videos, activities, or other ideas you'd like to contribute, we'd love to hear from you.
 More Find the latest in professional publications, learn new techniques and strategies, and find out how you can connect with other literacy professionals.
 Online Research and Keyword Search Techniques Activity: Key(word)s to Your Heart: Google Search Tips.
 It’s hard out there for a researcher.

 Which is exactly what you and everyone else becomes when you sit down to find something on the Internet.
 At first, research on the Internet may not be easy, but after you learn a few pro tips, you'll have the key(word)s to unlock everything you want to know without wasting time.
 Step 1: Let's see if you remember what you learned about online searches in the last lesson.
 Test your skills by finding the answers to the following questions: Who won the 1983 Super Bowl?
 Goodbye, Boring Database Instruction.
 Hello, Search App Smackdown!
 Illustrations By Lars Leetaru Librarians are keenly aware of the value of teaching students to use databases.